box-id/apidoc/README.md

 - Updated elixir block parser to use the old format by wrapping the doc with `@apidocs """ ... """`; version: `0.54.1`
 - Optimized template for a better search and oder by group title; version: `0.55.1`
+- Added simple function to search by multiple elements with a +; version: `0.56.0`

 ### Documentation: [apidocjs.com](http://apidocjs.com)